• Skip to primary navigation

 Paragraph 2- Overview

 Make two general statements about the map.
 You should describe the maps generally and write about the most noticeable differences between the two maps.
 You could ask yourself the following questions to identify general changes.
 Is the map more or less residential?
 Is there more or less countryside?
-Are there more or less trees?
+Are there more or fewer trees?
 Were the changes dramatic or negligible?
-Were there any major improvements in infrastructure?
+Were there any major infrastructure improvements?
 How have the buildings and leisure facilities changed?

 Paragraph 3- Main Body 1